 Heleen and Sanne sell their work solely in their store annex studio in Bilthoven.

 Hoogenboom & Bogers specializes in fine jewellery.
-Heleen and Sanne only work in recycled or Fairtrade gold, use conflict free diamonds and high quality natural gemstones and pearls.
+Heleen and Sanne only work in recycled gold, use conflict free diamonds and high quality natural gemstones and pearls.
 Every piece in their collection is handmade and unique.
 They don’t make multiples.

 They love creating small and delicate works of art.
 Over the years they have developed their own style.
 At this time they focus on two collections: Threads of Life and Synergy.
 Both of the collections are completely different, but still work so well together.
 Heleen and Sanne can express their selves in these two collections.
 Tell the stories from life, from the joy, the laughter, the magical moments, to the sad, the difficult and life chancing experiences.